Animal Charity

 End the Cage Age

-We are calling on the Government to End the Cage Age and ban the use of farrowing crates for sows, individual pens for calves, and barren, enriched and ‘combi’ cages for chickens by 2027.
-Read more in our blog.
+We want to End the Cage Age and ban the use of farrowing crates for sows, individual pens for calves and barren, enriched and ‘combi’ cages for chickens by 2027.
+Email your MP on this matter, and read more in our blog.

 Animal Welfare Standards in Trade